With the Reolink TrackMix cameras (Wi-Fi, PoE, and Smart Battery), Reolink has continued to churn out truly innovative security camera products.

 The Reolink TrackMix Camera Overview: Wi-Fi and PoE Models

-The Reolink TrackMix Wi-Fi and PoE cameras have exactly the same features; except for the fact that the Wi-Fi model doesn’t support Power over Ethernet (unless with a PoE Injector).
-While the PoE model doesn’t support Wi-Fi connectivity.
+The Reolink TrackMix Wi-Fi and PoE cameras have exactly the same features; except for the fact that the Wi-Fi model doesn’t support Power over Ethernet.
+While the PoE model doesn’t support direct connection to Wi-Fi.

 Whichever model you decide to go for, the features we are about to discuss below will be seen in both models.